Global-Witness/cbl-lc-converter/README.md

 Run the script from within this directory using the command `Rscript converter.R`, or by opening it in an IDE like RStudio.
 Before running it, update the file `.Renviron` to set the relevant environment variables, as described below.

+## Just give me the data!

+CSV output from this script for a number of LC releases can be found in the `output` directory.
+No guarantees are made about this data—please check it carefully against the original PDF files and read the [Limitations](#limitations) section below before using it.

 ## Requirements

 The script requires a recent version of R and the packages `dplyr`, `readr`, `purrr`, `tidyr`, `stringr` and `pdftools`.
 All of these except `pdftools` can be installed at the same time using the umbrella package `tidyverse`.